anishdahiya99/Building-with-Polygon-Bridge/README.md

 ### Step 2: Deploy ERC721/ERC1155 Contract

-1. Deploy an ERC721 or ERC1155 contract on the Goerli Ethereum Testnet.
+1. Deploy an ERC721 or ERC1155 contract on the sepolia Ethereum Testnet.
 2. Implement a `promptDescription` function on the contract to return the prompt used for generating the images.

 ### Step 3: Map Your NFT Collection